ievanh6/final-project-public/Final_Report.md

 were then generated using the same package.
 These aligned transcripts were then identified via their GenBank IDs, which were used to obtain the gene names of these transcripts.
-Counts were ultimately consolidated into a singled gene count table containing normalized and non-normalized gene counts which could be used for analysis.
+Counts were ultimately consolidated into a single gene count table containing normalized and non-normalized gene counts which could be used for analysis.

 The prepared data table was then analyzed in RStudio to produce the